Not just one or two, but discover the names of the 48 most beautiful types of ferns you can grow in your garden and home!

 Botanical Name: Pteris ensiformis ‘Evergemiensis’

 One of the most charming ferns, this classy variety displays delicately divided fronds beautifully variegated in silver-white.
-It is one of the Most Exotic Ferns you can grow.
+It is one of the Most Beautiful Ferns you can grow.

 13. Japanese Bird’s Nest Fern